 Businesses are run by passionate people, with strong thoughts and opinions.

-This is why it is rarely a good idea for a company to practice DIY market research.
-It is difficult to have a neutral view on a certain research topic because you are too involved with many aspects of your organization.
+Herein lies the danger of DIY market research.
+It is difficult to have a neutral view of a certain research topic because you are too involved with many aspects of your organization.

-This often leads to bias – the enemy of any market research company.
+This often to different types of bias – the enemy of any market research company.
 Although usually subconscious, bias leads to skewed and tainted data in research.

 If you ask your customers directly about performance, a large percentage of respondents may be afraid to offer negative feedback or constructive criticism.

 They choose not to respond because they fear their relationship or future business may be impacted by a negative response (i.e., “If I tell them I am unhappy, they may be less likely to return my calls, charge me more, or have an attitude when I talk to them next time.”)

 The same can be said about research that is released to the public or used in marketing materials.